jduanen/nest/README.md

 # nest
-Tools for interacting with Nest products
+Tools for interacting with Nest thermostat and camera products